top of page

 budget without sacrificing quality or design.

-When you plan intentionally and work with a team that values transparency, your addition
+When you plan intentionally and work with a skilled team that values transparency and quality work, your addition can be inspiring, cost-conscious, and nearly stress-free.

 Common Types of Room Additions and Their Typical Ranges